Complete Guide to Fire Retardants: Facts and Applications

 For the past years, the United States fire code has been continually updated to ensure the fire safety of residential and commercial structures and products.
 The fire protection industry has been adapting to those fire codes through fire retardant products that can be applied to fabrics, furniture, fireproofing wood, and other materials.

-In this article, we will share the essential facts and forms of applications for users to include fire retardants in domestic and commercial fire prevention plans.
+In this article, we will explore the essential facts behind fire retardants, their chemical makeup, practical applications, and material-specific considerations to help readers make informed decisions when incorporating fire retardant products into domestic and commercial fire prevention strategies.

 About the Chemical Composition of Fire Retardants